 We know that exercise and sports improves physical as well as mental health.
 This in turn leads to better results in school, a better performance at work, a higher income and a more independent life.

-Sports give physical, social and psychological advantages.
-Because of that it’s imperative that everybody has the chance to participate in sports, regardless of gender or gender identity.
+Sports provide physical, social and psychological advantages.
+Because of that, it’s imperative that everybody has the chance to participate in sports, regardless of gender or gender identity.

 Today, there’s a lack of guidelines for the inclusion of trans people in sports.
-There’s also a lack of active role models, at the same time as there are stories about alienation and mechanisms of exclusion.
+There’s also a lack of active role models, at the same time as we hear stories about alienation and mechanisms of exclusion.

 We create better preconditions

 The aim of the project Sports for all bodies (Idrott för alla kroppar) is to improve the possibility for trans people to be a part of sports.
 This is done by strengthening trans people and by developing policies and guidelines.